 It's also why some tantalizing items are locked up.

-You've probably felt that cringe-worthy moment where you're forced to ask the glam sales girl to take out an eye shadow so you can just look.
+You've probably felt that cringe-worthy moment where you're forced to ask the sales girl to take out an item so you can just look.

 But she was so nice!
 It almost feels like you owe it to her to buy it.